 - Golden Oak Service Award (GOSA) – This award is given to recognize, as the most prestigious of the Honorary Service Awards, an individual or organization that has made significant contributions to the welfare of children and youth in a school or community.

-Teacher appreciation brunches are sponsored by PTSA at the end of each semester.
-This is a great way to say “Thank You” to the teachers who shape the minds of our students.
-Volunteers are asked to donate entrees, sides, desserts and beverages or their time to help serve brunch to our dedicated and wonderful teachers.
+Staff appreciation brunch is sponsored by the PTSA at the end of the first semester.
+This is a great way to say “Thank You” to the staff who work with and support our students.
+Volunteers are asked to donate entrees, sides, desserts and beverages or their time to help serve brunch to our dedicated and wonderful staff.

 Questions?
 Please contact PTSA Coordinator.

 The job shadow program is a career exploration opportunity.
 It helps students learn more about various career paths, workplace expectations and conduct, what a typical workday is like, and what skills one needs to develop in order to be successful.
 When possible, students will have the opportunity to engage in hands-on activities or to actually contribute to the work.

 The Homestead HS Job shadow, originally scheduled for Oct.
 12, 2020, will be postponed to a later date in February 2021.
 If an in-person event is not possible at that time, a virtual alternative may be considered.

 The team is working to recruit hosts.
 Homestead HS families who recruit a host will secure spots for their student(s) to participate in the event.
 Our team will provide hosts guidelines detailing what requirements, skills and messages we would like to highlight.
 To give students more individualized attention we would like to have more hosts and a greater variety of occupations.